-Whether you started lifting weights after reading a few how-to guides online or your gym friend showed you the ropes, knowing where to begin with bars, barbells and reps is no easy task.
-And you probably found yourself in your spare time searching the internet for weight lifting tips and asking your friends (or gym companions) for some information around how to start lifting weights.
+Whether you want to start lifting weights after reading a few how-to guides online, or your gym friends have offered to show you the ropes, knowing where to begin with bars, barbells and reps is no easy task.
+You may have found yourself scrolling the internet in vain for weight lifting tips for beginners (information overload is definitely a thing), and asking your friends (or gym companions) for information around how to start lifting weights, the right way.

-Even then.
-Even once you’re over the fear and awkwardness that comes the first time you wander near to that section of the gym, it can be hard to know if you’re doing the right type of lifting for your body type and what you want to achieve.
+Even once you’re over the nerves that often come with stepping into a weight room for the first time, it can be hard to know if you’re doing the right type of lifting for your body type, and that matches what you want to achieve.

 Let's get into it.